wp-plugins/image-credits-nofollow/readme.txt

 == Description ==

 This plugin adds credits to the media uploads: Source and source URL.
-URLs are nofollow by default, but you have the option to follow them.
+URLs are nofollow (no follow) by default, but you have the option to follow them.
 With a shortcode and various options to display image credits in the posts.

 The three display options of the credits are: